apache/pulsar-site/docs/getting-started-docker.md

 :::tip

 * To perform a health check, you can use the `bin/pulsar-admin brokers healthcheck` command.
-For more information, see [Pulsar-admin docs](/tools/pulsar-admin/).
+For more information, see [Pulsar admin docs](https://pulsar.apache.org/reference/#/@pulsar:version_origin@/pulsar-admin/).
 * When you start a local standalone cluster, a `public/default` namespace is created automatically.
 The namespace is used for development purposes.
 All Pulsar topics are managed within namespaces.
 For more information, see [Topics](concepts-messaging.md#topics).

 :::